MatthiasCarnein/userStream/README.md

 ## Usage

 After loading the library, a new userstream object needs to created.
 The library makes use of R's Reference Classes which allows to initialize the object using the function `new()`.
 Using the corresponding parameters, the radius threshold (`r`), decay factor (`lambda`), decay time (`tgap`) and number of macro clusters (`k`) can be configured.
-In addition 'weighted' determines whether to perform unweighted or weighted reclustering.
+In addition `weighted` determines whether to perform unweighted or weighted reclustering.

 The created object then provides two main methods:
 1. The function `cluster()` allows to cluster an entire data frame in a single run and is the fastes method to calculate the end-result of the stream clustering algorithm.
 2. The function `batch_iterate()` allows to cluster the data frame in batches of fixed size.
 This allows to produce intermediate results, calculate quality measures and plot the result.

-Both methods require 3 main parameters: the usage-related features, the corresponding customer ID as well as the Date of the transaction. 'batch_iterate' further allows to configure the size of the batches, whether to plot and evaluate the intermediate results.
+Both methods require 3 main parameters: the usage-related features, the corresponding customer ID as well as the Date of the transaction. `batch_iterate` further allows to configure the size of the batches, whether to plot and evaluate the intermediate results.
 In addition, the parameter `prequential` determines whether the quality measures are calculated before or after the insertion of the new points (the former is usually referred to as prequential evaluation or train-then-test evaluation).

 Therefore the main usage scenario is as follows:
 ```R